Fire Department RFA Proposal

 The RFA is fairer and more cost-effective for taxpayers.

-Camas and Washougal are asking voters to consider forming a regional fire authority (RFA) during the April 22, 2025, Special Election.
+Camas and Washougal are asking voters to consider forming a regional fire authority (RFA) during the November 4, 2025 General Election.
 An RFA is an independent agency to provide fire/EMS with one governing board representing residents in both cities collectively.
 Property owners would pay the RFA directly for services eliminating the cities as the intermediary.
 Most importantly, property owners in both cities would pay the same rate for service of $1.05 per $1,000.
 This equal investment brings fairness to the taxes we all pay for fire service and means there can be collaborative, long-term emergency services planning for both communities as they grow.
 Long term stability in the RFA ensures that future investments (such as stations, apparatus and equipment) are more cost-efficient.
 Additionally, an RFA is directly accountable to its taxpayers and is governed by locally-elected representatives.

 The RFA provides a higher level of service for residents.